volatilflerovium/time_profiler_visualizer/README.md

   //example 1)

-  do_loop{
-  	do something
+  	//do something

     timeProfiler.start()
-     do something else
+    // do task to profile
     timeProfiler.takeSample(true)    // here we capture individual samples

-    do more stuff
+    // do more stuff

-  }

   //example 2)

-  do_loop{
-  	do something
+  // do something

   timeProfiler.start()
-     do something else
+  // do some task to profile
   timeProfiler.pause()    // here we pause the clock

-    do more stuff
+  // do more stuff

-  }
+  timeProfiler.start()
+  // do another task to profile
+  timeProfiler.pause()    // here we pause the clock

-  timeProfiler.takeSample(true); // here we capture the average of the elapsed time
+  timeProfiler.takeAverageSample(); // here we capture the average of the elapsed time
-                         // of the do_something_else task

 ```